Rural Development delivers on government’s infrastructure promise

-This linkage is expected to make travelling comfortable and reduce the distance to East London, Mthatha and ldutywa by at least 50 kilometre.
-Currently, whenever people from Mvezo and surrounding villages have to travel to ldutywa they have to go via Qunu village.
-This is an 86 kilometre journey and the bridge, when completed, will shorten the trip.
-Mvezo is envisaged as a tourist attraction in the near future and the construction of the road will fast track economic development in the areas as transportation of goods to-and-from these areas will be done with less effort.
+The Mvezo bridge project involves the building of a new ten kilometre tar road that will link Mvezo with the N2.
+This linkage is expected to make travelling comfortable and reduce the distance to East London, Mthatha and Idutywa by at least 50km.
+Currently, whenever people of Mvezo have to travel to Idutywa they have to go via Qunu Village.
+This is an 86 kilometre journey and the bridge when completed will shorten the trip.
+Mvezo is envisaged as a tourist attraction in the near future and the construction of the road will fast track economic development in the areas as transportation of goods to-and-from these areas will be with ease.

-In executing this multimillion rand infrastructure project, the Department of Rural Development and Land Reform is working with various government departments, including the Department of Roads and Public Works, and Department of Transport, as well as Water Affairs Environmental Impact Assessment, the following specialists conducted an environmental as heritage value and attributes of cultural or historical.
+In executing this multi-million rand infrastructure project, Department of Rural Development and Land Reform is working with various government departments including Public Works, Roads and Transport as well as Water Affairs.
+During the environmental Impact assessment, the following specialists conducted an environmental assessment in the area:

-These assessments were done in accordance witi'l the National Environmental Management Act which dictates that such studies be conducted before the construction of roads.
+These assessments were done in accordance with the National Environmental Management Act which dictates that such studies be conducted before the construction of roads.

 Issued by: Department of Rural Development and Land Reform